Technology Responsible Use Policy

 One (1) Detachable Keyboard Cover (Microsoft Surface Pro 4 only)

-(The above hardware/equipment is applicable to school-issued laptops for sophomores/juniors/seniors.)
+(The above hardware/equipment is applicable to school-issued laptops for juniors/Class of 2021 & seniors/Class of 2020 only.)

 Mater Dei Catholic High School shall be deemed to have retained title to the equipment at all times, unless the school transfers the title.
 The student shall hold no security or ownership interest in the equipment.
 Likewise, the student shall hold no security or ownership interest neither in the licenses to the installed software included with the equipment nor in the licenses to any other software that the school may from time to time install on the laptop computer used by the Student.